uralys/taverne/readme.md

 So yes, somehow it ends up as another lib to manage your React state 🙃.

-But since it's only few files you should understand what's behind the hood, then use and tweak them to your convenience _within your project_ rather than use it out of the box.
+But since it's only few files you should understand what's behind the hood, then use and tweak them to your convenience _within your own React app_ rather than use it out of the box.

 Furthermore,

-- 🔴 it's not written in typescript 🙀
+- ⚠️ it's not written in typescript 🙀
-- 🔴 there are no tests 💥
+- ⚠️ there are no tests 💥

 That being said,

-- ✅ I'm confidently using it between many apps now,
+- ✅ I'm confidently using this implementation between many apps,
 - ✅ so I prefer to have this package,
 - ✅ so why not sharing this experiment.

 ---

 ## 📦 installation

----

 ```sh
 > npm i --save @uralys/hookstores